Home > European Destinations > Poland > Things to Do in Warsaw on a Layover: Top Sights in One Day

 Warsaw Castle

-The Warsaw Castle Gardens are located on the opposite side of Castle Square.
-Since its existence, the Warsaw Castle has always had a garden.
+The Royal Castle Gardens are located on the opposite side of Castle Square (Plac Zamkowy).
+Since its existence, the Royal Castle has always had a garden.
 The gardens add much-needed green space to Old Town Warsaw.

 Warsaw Castle Gardens